Webster County Vehicle Impound Guide

 After 30 Days

-In Georgia, if a vehicle is not retrieved within a certain timeframe (usually around 30 days), the impound lot can initiate a lien sale.
+Most states, including Georgia, allow the impound lot to initiate a lien sale if the vehicle is not claimed within a certain timeframe (usually around 30 days).
 This means they can sell your vehicle to recover the outstanding fees.
+Do not let it reach this point.

 If You Can't Afford the Fees